dkkinyua/houses_elt_pipeline/README.md

 > NOTE: There's no need of running `dbt init` while cloning this repository as it will create new files and folders.
 Just configure your `profiles.yml` file.

+## Insights generated
+- Average house price per location

+- Most expensive houses per location

+- Least expensive houses per location

+- Average pricing per house capacity i.e. 3 bedroom, 4 bedroom

+## Conclusion
+Do you have an issue or would you like to contribute to this project?
+Contact me via [email](mailto:denzelkinyua11@gmail.com) or start a pull request.